datacarpentry/sql-ecology-lesson/_episodes/02-sql-aggregation.md

 > Can you modify the above queries combining them into one?
 {: .challenge}

+## Ordering Aggregated Results

+We can order the results of our aggregation by a specific column, including the aggregated column.
+Let’s count the number of individuals of each species captured, ordered by the count:

+    SELECT species_id, COUNT(*)
+    FROM surveys
+    GROUP BY species_id
+    ORDER BY COUNT(species_id);

 ## The `HAVING` keyword

 In the previous lesson, we have seen the keywords `WHERE`, allowing to